KBNLwikimedia/wikimedia-various-tools/wmc-file-downloader/README.md

 # Wikimedia Commons File Downloader

-*A robust, Windows-safe downloader for Wikimedia Commons files*
+*A robust, Windows-safe downloader for Wikimedia Commons files* - Download Wikimedia Commons files by nested category tree or flat list, preview before downloading, slice a subset, use Windows-safe unique filenames, and log to Excel.

 Features include: